Slow Cooker Ikarian Stew is a delicious and hearty mixture of black-eyed peas, vegetables, and spices slowly cooked, and perfect for a chilly day.

 - Rinse peas and discard any stones.
 Place the dried black-eyed peas in a pot and quick soak for 1 hour.
 Drain and rinse the peas before proceeding with the recipe.
 See the notes section for soaking the peas.

 - Cover with the slow cooker lid and cook on LOW for about 7 to 8 hours (or until the peas are soft).
-I like to check the soup at about 4 hours.
+I like to check the soup for about 4 hours.
 About 15 to 20 minutes before the soup is done, add the kale leaves and fresh dill.
 Cook until the kale is soft.
 Season with salt and pepper as needed.

 - Ladle the soup into bowls, drizzle with olive oil and serve.